francescogerardomarra/its/learning/docker/container/common-command/creation-execution/in-running/disconnect/interactive/interactive.md

 **Example:**

-1. run this command on a terminal:
+1. run this command in a terminal:

     ```commandline
     docker run -it --name my-ubuntu ubuntu